 Even though buying almond milk at the grocery store is easy and convenient, which is the reason that I do that, this homemade almond milk is also easy and convenient, and so much better.
 In 10 minutes, you will have fresh almond milk for your coffee, tea, smoothies, breakfast or snacks.
-If you use a high speed blender like I do, you can let it blend long enough that it gets hot, and this hot vanilla almond milk is a treat in itself.
-It contains no added sugar, although if you like it sweet, you can add 2 tablespoons of maple syrup.
+This is gluten free!

 Why Use Organic Almonds?